ACT Disability Duty Concession Scheme (DDCS) — full stamp duty exemption

 Frequently Asked Questions

-What is the property price threshold for a full waiver?
+Is there a property price threshold for the full waiver?

 Is an NDIS package mandatory?

 Yes.
 The rule sets disability_or_illness_confirmed = true and lifelong_need_for_attendant_care = true, evidenced by an individual NDIS funding package.
-Without an active NDIS package the DDCS does not apply, and the buyer should check the pension-based Severe Disability Duty Exemption instead.
+Without an active NDIS package the DDCS does not apply, and the buyer should check the pension-based Severe Disability Duty Exemption instead — from 2026-27 both deliver a full exemption, so the choice turns on which evidence you hold.

 Can I buy with a family member and still qualify?